Martin-L\"of reducibility and cost functions: Feeble sets for cost functions, and the structure of ML-degrees

-We finish the section with another structural result about the ML-degrees, although one that does not use the machinery developed above.
-We prove downward density, and give an alternative construction of incomparable ML-degrees.
+We obtain a related structural result about the ML-degrees without using the tools developed above.
+We give an alternative construction of incomparable ML-degrees, and use it to prove downward density.